oat-sa/taohub-articles/forge/Developer Guide/exported-files.md

   test          18         2                2
   taker1        20         3                2

-The first column is the test taker login, the second one is the number of items answered by this test taker.
-Then we have the number of executions started by this test taker.
-Finally, we have the number of tests the test taker has finished.
+The first column is the test-taker login, the second one is the number of items answered by this test-taker.
+Then we have the number of executions started by this test-taker.
+Finally, we have the number of tests the test-taker has finished.